chilam2025/Quiz_Master_Project2/README.md

 ```
 Check:
 1. PostgreSQL is running
-2. Database URL in env matches an existing DB
+2. DATABASE_URL points to an existing DB
 3. Backend running on port 5000
 4. Check browser console (F12) for errors
 ```